ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 1. An individual or organization submits a request for a certificate (CSR) with their public key
 2. CA takes the effort to verify that the owner of the public key is a good actor and is who they say they are and that they can be trusted
-3. CA creates the certificate that holds the public key (essentially stating "I am a CA and you can trust me and the holder of this certificate that I just signed is a good person and they are who they say they are, so you can trust this certificate and anything it signs").
+3. CA creates the certificate that holds the public key (essentially stating "I am a CA and you can trust me and the holder of this certificate that I just signed is a good person and they are who they say they are, so you can trust this certificate and anything it signs")

 ???
 Question "How is that working out for us?"